ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 draft: false
 ---

 In this article, we will explore some examples and applications of Monte Carlo simulations using the Go programming language.
-To keep this article interactive, after each Go code provided you will find a link to the <em>Go Playground</em>, where you can run it without installing Go on your machine.
+To keep this article fun and interactive, after each Go code provided you will find a link to the <em>Go Playground</em>, where you can run it without installing Go on your machine.

 Put your adventure helmets on!